pythonhealthdatascience/pydesrap_mms/README.md

 🔎 Choose your desired licence (e.g. <https://choosealicense.com/>).
 If keeping an MIT licence, just modify the copyright holder in `LICENSE`.

-🔎 Review the example DES implementation in `scripts`.
+🔎 Review the example DES implementation in `simulation` and `notebooks`.
 Modify and extend the code as needed for your specific use case.

 🔎 Check you still fulfil the criteria in `docs/nhs_rap.md` and `docs/heather_2025.md`.